 Testosterone Therapy: Although testosterone therapy is often prescribed for various conditions said to result from “low testosterone,” it has also been linked to increased risk of stroke and heart attacks.
 Products used in testosterone treatment include topical treatments such as Androgel, Testim, and Axiron.

 Talcum Powder: Exposure has been linked to increased risk of ovarian cancer.

 Transvaginal Mesh: This is sometimes used to treat urinary incontinence and pelvic organ prolapse.
 Transvaginal mesh has been linked to severe complications, including tissue erosion and perforation of organs, causing bleeding and infection.
-The Food and Drug Administration has issued an updated safety communication warning doctors, healthcare professionals, and patients that the placement of surgical mesh through the vagina to treat pelvic organ prolapse and urinary incontinence may present greater risk for the patient than other procedures not involving the use of mesh.
+The Food and Drug Administration has issued an updated safety communication warning doctors, healthcare professionals, and patients that the placement of surgical mesh through the vagina to treat pelvic organ prolapse and urinary incontinence may present a greater risk for the patient than other procedures not involving the use of mesh.

 Power Morcellator: These are microscopic power devices used to treat or resolve uterine fibroids and/or hysterectomy.
 The device can spur the spread of uterine cancer by dividing tissue during the procedure without proper safeguards.

 If you or someone you love has been injured by any dangerous medical device or pharmaceutical drug, please Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, Louisiana, for a free consultation or call 337-478-8888 or800-639-2524 now to speak directly with an experienced personal injury, wrongful death, defective drug, and/or defective medical device lawyer.